kaw393939/calculator_3_levels/readme.md

 1. Main - Basic Calculator with functions
 2. Part 2 - Intermediate Calculator with static methods on Calculator class and instance methods on Calculation class to perform operations on the data in the calculation instance.
-3. Part 3 - Advanced Calculator
+3. Part 3 - Advanced Calculator **Has the detailed comments to read**

 ## Instructor Video and Required Readings